2014 September: Two day climb to Tête Blanche at France/Switzerland border

 This is the first time I encounter this type of cloud ... very fortunate.

-By the way, the top of Mont Blanc itself is also covered in a separate layer of lenticular cloud.
+By the way, the top of Mont Blanc itself is also covered in another layer of the lenticular cloud.

 12) Looking back towards Charamillon (red arrow) where we got off the cablecar and started walking ~~~

 - In the middle of the pic is Lac d'Emosson.
 It is in the Swiss territory.

 - The red horizontal bar marks Dents du Midi in the Chablais Alps in the Swiss canton of Valais.
 It has 7 distinct summits, from left to right:

 • La Haute Cime (3257 m, 10,685.70 ft) - highest summit